Why does the City need a Master Plan for Twin Pines Park?

-The Master Plan Committee, in conjunction with Gates + Associates, is pleased to present the draft conceptual designs for the Twin Pines Park Master Plan project (link to goals page).
-Feedback (link to the community input data page) from multiple community outreach events and an online survey was integrated with park circulation and landscape design best practices to develop a base plan and a few alternative options.
+The Master Plan Committee, in conjunction with Gates + Associates, is pleased to present the draft conceptual designs for the Twin Pines Park Master Plan project.
+Feedback from multiple community outreach events and an online survey was integrated with park circulation and landscape design best practices to develop a base plan and a few alternative options.

 The base plan incorporates and celebrates the natural beauty of our jewel and, as promised, highlights several opportunities where this gem could be polished a bit to shine even brighter.
 These upgrades could be phased into the park over time, as budget resources permit.
 A few highlights include:

 - Replace Vacant Creekside studios with a bocce ball court